openanthem/nimbus-core/CONTRIBUTING.md

 ### Merge approval

-This will be outlined later.
+Anthem will outline this process soon.

 ### How can I become a maintainer?